 In reaction to harassment from a few students, Lee adopted teaching techniques that gave him more control over his interactions with students, and so, more control over his identity.
 But pedagogical strategies that constrain classroom social relationships also constrain the understandings of subject matter that students and teachers create together.
 We see in this episode of students behaving badly how cultural norms that discipline teachers' sexual identities can affect classroom social relationships in ways that shape pedagogies, subject matters, and students' opportunities to learn.

-Sex, God, and the Natural Way of Things
+Sex, God, & the Natural Way of Things

-Heterosexual norms denied the separation that Lee wanted to maintain between his personal and professional lives, troubled his relationships with students, and shaped his classroom teaching practices.
+Heterosexual norms denied the separation Lee wanted to maintain between his personal and professional lives, troubled his relationships with students, and shaped his classroom teaching practices.
 Still, when it comes to the actual content of what he taught, can't we expect a subject like biology to be free of this cultural baggage?
-By sticking to the objective facts of biology, perhaps Lee could keep the spotlight on what he taught, and off of who he was.
+By sticking to the facts of life (science), perhaps Lee could keep the spotlight on what he taught, and off of who he was.
 But the sciences are human activities, and the understandings that scientists produce reflect the assumptions, values, interests, and beliefs of the broader cultures in which science and scientists are immersed.
-The links between popular and scientific understandings are particularly intimate in schools, institutions that reproduce both science and broader culture.
+The links between popular and scientific understandings are particularly intimate in schools, institutions that reproduce both science and broader cultures.

-Lee's students used the cultural resources they had at hand to construct their scientific understandings of nature.
+Lee's students used the cultural resources they had at hand to construct their understandings of nature.
 For instance, during a unit on genetics he asked students to pair off as hypothetical parents, and to flip coins to determine the genes they would pass along to their offspring.
 There were more girls than boys in the class, so some girls paired-up as parents.
-Some students, Lee said, "had a fit, and said that two women can't have a kid."
-The students' resistance to violating the rules of heterosexuality, even during worksheet sex, heightened an emerging tension in Lee's understandings of biology, his identity in science, and the causes of his sexual identity.
+According to Lee, some students "had a fit, and said that two women can't have a kid."
+His students' resistance to transgressing the rules of heterosexuality heightened a growing tension in his understanding of biology, his identity in science, and the roots of his sexual identity.